TexasDIS/metadata/tdis_metadata_field_documentation.md

 ### Administrative
 **Field Name**: Dataset Identifier
-**Description**: The TDIS unique identifier for the Dataset the resource is a part of
+**Description**: The TDIS unique identifier for the Dataset the resource is a part of.
 **Use**: Required
 **Use Condition**: None
 **Accepts Multiple Values**: No